-In 1932 Carl Jung wrote an article on Freudian theory with the title 'Freud in His Historical Setting' (Jung, 1960 [1932]).
+In 1932 Carl Jung wrote an article on Freudian theory with the title "Freud: a historical-cultural phenomenon" (Jung, 1932, 1960).
 We know that Jung had been at the outset a close collaborator with and disciple of Freud, then broke away from him for the main reason that the article is concerned with - the interpretational dogmatism of Freud, as expressed in the role given to sexual trauma in the aetiology of neuroses.
-In his autobiography Jung recounts that he had retained a vivid memory of Freud telling him:

-My dear Jung, promise me never to abandon the sexual theory.
-That is the most essential thing of all.
-You see, we must make a dogma of it, an unshakable bulwark.'
-He said that to me with great emotion, in the tone of a father saying, 'And promise me this one thing, my dear son: that you will go to church every Sunday.'
-In some astonishment I asked him, 'A bulwark - against what?'
-To which he replied, 'Against the black tide of mud' - and here he hesitated for a moment, then added - 'of occultism.'
-First of all, it was the words 'bulwark' and 'dogma' that alarmed me; for a dogma, that is to say, an undisputable confession of faith, is set up only when the aim is to suppress doubts once and for all.
-But that no longer has anything to do with scientific judgment; only with a personal power drive.
+In his autobiography Jung recounts that he had retained a vivid memory of Freud telling him "My dear Jung, promise me that you will never give up sexual theory.
+It is the most important thing!
+You see, we must make a dogma out of it, an unshakeable stronghold."
+Freud told him this with feeling, writes Jung, with the air of a father saying "promise me one thing, my son, that you will always go to church on Sundays!"
+Surprised, Jung asked him "A stronghold - against what?" and Freud replied "Against the rising tide of black mud - against occultism!"
+The ideas of "stronghold" and of "dogma" are worrying, observes